LordSnoosh/SEIR2222/work/w07/d3/02-containers-lab.md

 #### Exercise 6

 - Create an empty list named `cohort`.
+- Using a `for` loop to iterate over the `students` list.
+  > Hint: Use the `enumerate` function to provide both the index & student
-- Using a `for` loop, add one dictionary to the `cohort` list for each student name.
-Each dictionary should have this shape:
+- Within the `for` loop, add a dictionary to the `cohort` list that combines the student's name and the food in the `foods` list at the same index.
+Each dictionary will have this shape:

 	```python
 	{